jack0lantern/kadoatery-helper/README.md

 1. Install the Tampermonkey extension or addon
 2. Copy and paste the code from the kadhelper.user.js file to a new Tampermonkey script

+# Contribute
+I'm sure sure I'll have time to implement all the above future features.
+I have opened up issues corresponding to them, so if you want to develop them and raise a pull request, you are welcome to ^^